 Being aware of these issues and understanding them will provide you with valuable insight into how the underlying technology works.
 It will also help to make you a better webmaster/site operator.

-With the holidays coming up, it’s a great time to make sure your website is properly secured.
+Make sure your website is properly secured.
 Count on us to help!